 4. Packagist imports the security advisory from the GitHub Advisory Database.

-5. Composer 2.9 starts blocking the installation of all PHPUnit versions with a version number lower than 12.5.22, including versions of PHPUnit 11, for example, that are not affected by the security issue.
+5. Composer 2.9 starts blocking the installation of all PHPUnit versions with a version number lower than 12.5.22.
+This includes all versions of PHPUnit 11, even though none of them contain the vulnerability.

-7. I send a pull request for FriendsOfPHP/security-advisories with the correct "affected versions" information for this issue.
-Nils Adermann accepts this pull request.
+9. I send a pull request for FriendsOfPHP/security-advisories with the correct affected-versions information for this issue, which Nils Adermann accepts shortly afterwards.

-9. PHPUnit 11, for example, can be installed using Composer 2.9 again.
+11. PHPUnit 11, for example, can now be installed using Composer 2.9 again.
+At least when roave/security-advisories is not used.

 Although this episode cost me part of my weekend, it demonstrates that the Automatic Security Blocking introduced in Composer 2.9 works as intended.